About Teotihuacan Pyramids

 Teotihuacan was a holy Mesoamerican city built in around 400 BC in what is now Mexico and forms one of the country’s oldest archaeological sites.
-Incredibly well-preserved, despite a fire which tore through the city in the 7th century, Teotihuacan is a UNESCO World Heritage Site and remains a hugely popular destination for international and domestic tourists alike.
+The site is incredibly well-preserved, despite a fire which tore through the city in the late 1st millennium AD.
+The pyramids of Teotihuacan are a UNESCO World Heritage Site and remain a hugely popular destination for international and domestic tourists.

 History of Teotihuacan

 Literally translated as the place “where gods are created”, Teotihuacan was clearly a city of significant religious importance to its inhabitants, as illustrated by the wealth of monuments at the site.
-Characterised by looming stepped pyramids, indeed one of the most impressive aspects of Teotihuacan is the sheer size of these monuments.
+Characterised by looming stepped monuments, one of the most impressive aspects of the city are Teotihuacan’s pyramids.

-Teotihuacan is a big site, so go wearing comfortable footwear and take a hat / raincoat – there isn’t much shelter from the elements.
+Teotihuacan and its pyramids make up a big site, so go wearing comfortable footwear.
+There isn’t much shelter from the elements.
 Bring water and refreshments if you don’t want to buy overpriced food on site.
 Take your time, photograph a map on arrival, and enjoy this majestic site.
 Climbing the pyramids where possible gives phenomenal views and helps understand the layout of the site.

 1. La Ciudadela